matthewpalmer/Charter/README.md

 * improve the speed of the server or make the database more efficient
 * make suggestions, report bugs, ask questions, help people who ask questions

 If you do any of the above, remember to open a PR to add yourself to the `CONTRIBUTORS` file!
+After a few contributions, we’ll give you push access so you can review and merge pull requests.

 ## Contributors